zazaperwira/msaeDB/README.md

 coverage](https://codecov.io/gh/zazaperwira/msaeDB/branch/master/graph/badge.svg)](https://codecov.io/gh/zazaperwira/msaeDB?branch=master)
 <!-- badges: end -->

-The goal of msaeDB is to implement Benchmarking Method for Multivariate Small Area Estimation under Fay Herriot Model.
-Multivariate Small Area Estimation (MSAE) is a development of Univariat Small Area Estimation that considering the correlation among response variables and borrowing the strength from auxiliary variables effectiveness of a domain sample size, the multivariat model in this package is based on Multivariate model 1 proposed by Roberto Benavent and Domigo Morales (2015) \<DOI: 10.1016/j.csda.2015.07.013.\>.
+This Package is implementing Benchmarking Method for Multivariate Small Area Estimation under Fay Herriot Model.
+Multivariate Small Area Estimation (MSAE) is a development of Univariate Small Area Estimation that considering the correlation among response variables and borrowing the strength from auxiliary variables effectiveness of a domain sample size, the multivariate model in this package is based on Multivariate model 1 proposed by Roberto Benavent and Domigo Morales (2015) \<DOI:
-Benchmarking in Small Area Estimation is a modification of Small Area Estimation model to guarantees that the aggreagate weighted mean of the county predictors equals the corresponding weighted mean of survey estimates.
-Difference Benchmarking is the simplest but widely used by multiplying EBLUP estimator by the common adjustment factors (J.N.K Rao and Isabela Molina, 2013).
+10.1016/j.csda.2015.07.013.\>.
+Benchmarking in Small Area Estimation is a modification of Small Area Estimation model to guarantees that the aggregate weighted mean of the county predictors equals the corresponding weighted mean of survey estimates.
+Difference Benchmarking is the simplest benchmarking method but widely used by multiplying EBLUP estimator by the common adjustment factors (J.N.K Rao and Isabela Molina, 2013).

 ## Authors